Today, a hero died.

 While I am fully convinced of God’s providence and power, I also know that God raises up titanic men and women over the course of time who serve His cause more valiantly than most.
 Dr. Sproul was no doubt a heroic servant of Christ in this world.
 His wit and his theological depth, his acumen and his humble fidelity to Scripture will be sorely missed.

-May God bless the Sproul family, and may God equip are raise others to carry the torch that Dr. R.C.
+May God bless the Sproul family, and may God equip and raise up others to carry the torch that Dr. R.C.
 Sproul carried so brilliantly.